Linguapress

 Examples A1 and A2 will be rephrased using "of" if this is structurally essential:

-A 11) This is the car of the accountant I had lunch with yesterday.
+A 11) The car of the lady I had lunch with wouldn't start

 Clearly, the other theoretical option gives the wrong meaning!

-A 11x) ** This is the accountant's car I had lunch with yesterday. **
+A 11x) **The lady's car I had lunch with wouldn't start. **

 1.2.
 Possessive adjectives: